 After your period, you’ll need to sanitise your cup ready for your next period.
 To do this, clean and rinse the cup in warm water and soap.
 Then pop it into a bowl and fill it with boiling water - leave it to sterilise for a few minutes and you’re good to go!

-“I decided to use reusable period products as I had not used reusable nappies with my son as much as I would have wanted to (not sure you want to say this though!).
-I am conscious of how much waste is created with disposables and I wanted to do something about it.
+“I am conscious of how much waste is created with disposables and I wanted to do something about it.
 So I bought the cup.
 It didn’t take me long to learn how to use it and it’s so good to know that I don’t need to buy anything – I always used to run short of disposables!

 Using the cup also means I don’t need to get changed as often as before, which is great when I’m out in parks, woods, the beach, anywhere without a toilet at every corner.
 Without doing the maths, in two years of use I’ve definitely got my money back so I can say that it’s convenient, clean, easy to use and cheap: no brainer!” - Gabriella